 - Consolidate memorabilia

 - Grow the game and inspire the youth

 The South African Golf Heritage Trust (s21 Public Benefit Trust) has registered the Southern Africa Golf Hall of Fame & The South African Golf Museum.
-The trustees include the Women's Professional Golf Association, Dorian Wharton-Hood, Sir Rupert Gull, Barry Cohen and Peter Sauerman, assisted by the South African Golf Association and PGA of South Africa.
+The trustees include Dorian Wharton-Hood, Sir Rupert Gull, Barry Cohen, Peter Sauerman and Alan Brews, assisted by the South African Golf Association, the Women's Professional Golf Association and PGA of South Africa.

 Celebrate your love of golf, or honour and remember a friend by purchasing a Hall of Fame Commemorative brick with your name and message engraved.

 The brick will be placed on the Museum’s ‘Wall of Fame”, and you will receive: A Certificate of Authenticity, special gift memorabilia, free Museum

 entry, a listing on our website, and invitations to Hall of Fame events.

 The Exclusive 5* Karkloof Safari Spa situated near Pietermaritzburg in Kwa-Zulu Natal, has taken over the Hall of Fame museum sponsorship, secures our future, and allows us to make the improvements and changes to bring the museum up to the standard set at Oubaai.